-You can do a web check-in from 72 hours until 1 hour before the departure of the flight.
+You can do a web check-in for Bangalore to Lucknow flight from 72 hours until 1 hour before the departure of the flight.

 There are many safety measures that passengers need to take, such as wearing a face mask all the time, sanitizing or washing their hands frequently, maintaining social distancing and more.
 To know all about the safety precautions for air travel, click here.

 Known as the ‘Silicon Valley of India’, Bangalore is the tech hub of the country.
 Bangalore is currently a fast-growing city.
 It promises a high standard of living.
 Many multinational corporations have their headquarters in Bangalore.
 Given the young population of professionals, Bangalore sees a flourishing pub culture.
 The craft-beer joints are a lively place to be when in the city.
 Places to visit in Bangalore are Cubbon Park, Lalbagh Botanical Garden, Bangalore Palace, Bannerghatta Biological Park, and Tipu Sultan’s Summer Palace.

 The winter months of October to February are ideal for visiting Bangalore as the city sees pleasant weather during this time.